The 9-Box Grid: Benefits & Limitations in 2023 (+Template)

 Once all employees have been scored as low, moderate, or high on both performance and potential, the final step is to plot them on a 3×3 grid, resulting in your 9-box grid.
 The grid gives managers and HR a clear view of where each employee stands.

-How to Use the 9-Box Grid Data to Create a Performance Management Action Plan With the 9-Box Grid
+How to Create a Performance Management Action Plan With the 9-Box Grid

 Once employees are categorized into appropriate boxes of the 9-box grid, managers are able to create individual development plans for every employee based on their respective category.